juanmnl/vs-hydra/README.md

 # README
-## This is a port of my atom theme "hydra", but for vs-code :D
+## This is a port of my atom's syntax theme "hydra" :D

 Hail Hydra!
 Focused on readability and long-term usage.

 You can help develop this theme further by contributing to the github repo.

 Chao!! :)

+:warning: If you use macOS with a retina display, add this to your "User Settings":
+`"workbench.fontAliasing": "antialiased"`

 ![](https://raw.githubusercontent.com/juanmnl/vs-hydra/master/screenshots/preview.png)